 Management risk mitigation strategy

 Schedule relies upon the support of multiple CCSDS Agencies and on the allocation of adequate Agency resources to the WG.

 This work involves coordination between the Systems Engineering Area (SEA) and the Space Link Services (SLS) and Space Internetworking Services (SIS) areas which develop specific link and internetworking protcols used in time exchange.
 This will be particularly important for IP and DTN “wide area” deployment in the Solar System Internet.
 Coordination will also be required between this WG and the Mission Operations and Information Management (MOIMS) SM&C & Nav WGs for requirements and as stakeholders when they work on MO Time Services and Nav data exchange standards.
 Coordination will also be required between this WG and the Spacecraft Onboard Information Services (SOIS) App WG when they work on electronic data sheets for onboard clocks to provide time access services for MO Time Services and for other applications.
+Security topics, if there are any, will be reviewed with the SEA Sec WG when and as required.

 A risk management approach will be used to formulate a risk management plan and identify risks other than schedule and resources.